 Do You Engage Independent Contractors?
 The States Where it’s Riskiest And What You Can do About it

 Do You Engage Independent Contractors?
-The States Where it’s Riskiest And What You Can do About it 2560 1703 Alicia East
+The States Where it’s Riskiest And What You Can do About it 2560 1703 Wyoming Admin Backup

 No matter where you are, engaging independent contractors comes with some risk to your business.
 You need to be ready to abide by a zillion (give or take) laws and regulations to make sure you stay compliant and in good standing with state and federal rules and regulations.
 In any of the high-risk states, it’s important to take extra care to protect your business from the associated liability.